01 Jul Building an Author’s Platform: Blogging

 - Click Preview to view see how the post will look

 - Click Publish when the post is ready to release to readers

 My site has been up and running since February.
-It is not trending in any sense of the word, with almost 1000 hits and 108 subscribers; however, it’s a base to start and build on.
+It’s not trending in any sense of the word, with almost 1000 hits and 108 subscribers.
+However, it’s a base to start and build on.

-As I experiment with new and more successful ways to blog, I am also building my author’s platform in other ways.
+As I experiment with new and more successful ways to blog, I’m building my author’s platform in other ways.
 I’ll share those with you in my next post.

 For more information on this topic, see Welcome to my Blog.